cuinixam/SPL/docs/getting_started/glossary.rst

 Feature Model
 -------------

-A feature model represents the organization of all potential features in an SPL, showing how they relate and depend on each other.
+A feature model represents the organization of all potential features in an :ref:`SPL <glossary_spl>`, showing how they relate and depend on each other.
 This model guides the creation of different SPL :ref:`variants <glossary_variant>`, ensuring that feature combinations are viable and consistent.

 Think of a feature model like a big chart showing all the different features you can choose from to customize your car.